achim1/HErmes/README.md

 Requirements
 ---------------------------

-Should work in python2/3.
+For now python2 only - python3 is in the works.
 For a list of requirements, see `requirements.txt`

-### prerequisites

-For the installation of matplotlib and pytables, make sure the python headers as well as libfreetype and libhdf5-dev is installed

 Rationale
 ----------------------------